Hasan-Uddin/flutter_onboard_screen_alarm_app/README.md

 **A flutter project to demonstrate my problem-solving screen**

 ## Objectives
-- To implement Onboarding screens
+- To implement Onboarding screens (once-first-time)
 - To implement the Location permission prompt
 - To implement Alarm/Notification setting functionality
+- To store the alarms in a local database
 - To build a Flutter mobile platform.
 - To manage state and UI in Flutter with widgets.
 - To integrate 3rd party libraries.